redraiment/brainfuck/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This is my learning project to practice building compilers.

+# About the Project

 I'd like to implement some [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreters and compilers in my favorite programming languages (only Clojure and C for now, and perhaps Haskell in the future).
 Brainfuck language is simple enough, and it designed for implementing the smallest possible compiler.

-# Plan
+# Roadmap

 ## C Versions